gabrielstork/pytextcodifier/README.md

 # pytextcodifier

-Turn your text files into codified images or your codified images into text files.
+Codify your text files or Python strings.

 You can simply: